Traditions and crafts: discovering Indian know-how

 A process originating from the city of Rajasthan, Tie and Dye is omnipresent in ethnic fashion, particularly in blouse collections.
 It aims to obtain a harmonious color gradient.

-To achieve this, the fabric is first knotted before being immersed in one or more paint baths.
-By tying the fabric in this way, the level of color absorption is different between the outer and inner parts of the tied fabric.
+To achieve this, the fabric is first knotted before being dipped in one or more paint baths.
+By knotting the fabric in this way, the level of color absorption is different between the outer and inner parts of the knotted fabric.

-So when the fabric is dyed, the knots prevent certain areas from absorbing as much color as the untied areas .
-We then observe a subtle and captivating gradient effect.
+So, when the fabric is dyed, the knots prevent some areas from absorbing as much color as the unknotted areas .
+This results in a subtle and captivating gradient effect.
 This method gives Indian Tie and Dye its unique aesthetic and recognizable signature.

 Block printing or Dabu, the revival of an ancestral technique